ihollander/mod-1-active-record-student-cohort/README.md

 ### Migrations

-Before working on the rest of the deliverables, you will need to create a migration to establish the relationship between a `Student` and a `Cohort`.
+Before working on the rest of the deliverables, you will need to set up the migration files to establish the relationship between a `Student` and a `Cohort`.

 - A `Student` belongs to a `Cohort`.
-Create a migration to update your existing tables to reflect this relationship.
+Update the existing migrations file(s) to reflect this relationship.

-TODO: move this after object relationship methods?
-After creating the migration file and migrating, use the `seeds.rb` file to create instances of `Student`s and `Cohort`s to so you can test your relationships.
+Once you've updated the migrations, run `rake db:migrate` to run the migrations and set up the database.
+Then use the `seeds.rb` file to create instances of `Student`s and `Cohort`s to so you can test your relationships.

 **Once you've successfully created the migration**, work on building out the following deliverables.
-Use Active Record association macros and Active Record query methods where appropriate.

 ### Object Relationship Methods

+Use Active Record association macros and Active Record query methods where appropriate (i.e. `has_many`, `has_many through`, and `belongs_to`).

 #### Student